Kurtis24/Price_Estimator/README.md

-Below is an example README.md file that explains how to set up your backend.
-You can modify it to match your project details:

----

 # Clothing Search Backend API

 This backend API allows a frontend to perform a natural language search for clothing items.
 It extracts keywords (such as color, item type, and price) from a user’s query and then searches a pre-populated JSON "sheet" of clothing data to return the best matching results.